 This section should be read in conjunction with the General Principles for Staff Dealing with Complaints.

 The complaint will be acknowledged by Academic Affairs.
-Subject to the Head of Academic Affairs being satisfied that the student has taken all reasonable steps to resolve the matter at Stage 1, that the student has presented a prima facie case (see section 2.1 of the Student Complaints Procedure) and that no other University procedure or policy is appropriate, the written complaint will be referred to the relevant Faculty Pro-Vice Chancellor (PVC) or Director of the relevant Service, who will appoint a member of staff (the Investigating Officer) to carry out an investigation.
+Subject to the Head of Academic Affairs being satisfied that the student has taken all reasonable steps to resolve the matter at Stage 1, that the student has presented a prima facie case (see section 2.1 of the Student Complaints Procedure) and that no other University procedure or policy is appropriate, the written complaint will be referred to the relevant Faculty Pro-Vice Chancellor (FPVC) or Director of the relevant Service, who will appoint a member of staff (the Investigating Officer) to carry out an investigation.
 The member of staff should not be from the same School / Unit as the student, and should have no prior knowledge of the matter.

 The Investigating Officer may: